 Minimum Qualification of Instructors Language English Minimum English skills at Level B2 of the Common European Framework of Reference for Languages (CEFR).
-Liigiisii Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.
+Linglish • Extensive experience in teaching and/or conducting relevant research in the academic field of the study course.

-English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.
+Prerequisites for international Goal of the Module participants English: Common European Framework of Reference for Languages (CEFR) Level B2 or NATO STANAG Level 2.
 To provide basic knowledge about inventory management, warehousing processes and necessary resources to ensure a proper warehousing process, as well as to develop skills to apply warehousing and inventory management tools in practice.